spacetelescope/romancal/docs/roman/datamodels/new_model.rst

-In this tutorial, we'll go through the process of creating a new type of model for a file format used for storing the bad pixel mask for a hypothetical Roman instrument called "WFI".
+In this tutorial, we'll go through the process of creating a new type of model for a file format used for storing the bad pixel mask for a hypothetical Roman instrument called "MY_WFI".
 This file format has a 2D array containing a bit field for each of the pixels, and a table describing what each of the bits in the array means.